Ryan Martinez (politician): Oklahoma House of Representatives

 In June 2016, Martinez won in the Republican primary for the Oklahoma House of Representatives over fellow candidate Michael Buoy, with 68% of the votes.
 In the general election, Martinez defeating Libertarian candidate Clark Duffe, with 76.49% of the votes.

 During his first re-election campaign in 2018, Martinez faced a Republican primary challenger from Denecia Taylor-Cassil.
 Taylor-Cassil's campaign sent mailers accusing Martinez of being charged with driving under the influence in 2014.
 He responded to the mailers saying "[I] made a mistake one night in my 20s when a car struck my vehicle, and regrettably, I had a few drinks."
 The case was later expunged from court records.
 He defeated Taylor-Cassil with 67% of the primary election.

 In 2020, during the aftermath of the 2020 United States presidential election and the attempts to overturn it by former President Donald Trump, Martinez supported Attorney General Mike Hunter's decision to join a brief in support of Texas in the case of Texas v.
 Pennsylvania, a Supreme Court case challenging election winner Joe Biden's success in the election.

 In 2021, Martinez chaired the House Redistricting Committee in charge of redistricting in Oklahoma after the 2020 United States census.
 He also collaborated with fellow state representative Jose Cruz as well as state senators Michael Brooks and Jessica Garvin to create a bipartisan Latino caucus.

-In 2022, Martinez chaired the special investigative committee into the Swadley's BBQ scandal.
+In 2022, Martinez chaired the special investigative committee into the Swadley's Bar-B-Q scandal.
 The same year, Martinez authored a successful bill to tie the number of weeks Oklahomans are eligible for unemployment to the number of Oklahomans applying for unemployment benefits.
 The bill increases the number of weeks from 16 weeks to up to 26 weeks when unemployment claims are high.
 Later in the session, Martinez referred to Governor Kevin Stitt's veto of a bill requiring the Oklahoma Department of Public Safety to count convictions in tribal courts when determining driver’s license suspensions as “racist and hateful”.
 The legislature later overrode Stitt's veto.

+He was one of twenty early Oklahoma lawmakers who endorsed Ron DeSantis for the 2024 presidential election.